Coke to remove controversial chemical from Fanta, other drinks

-NEW YORK The Coca-Cola Company (KO.N) said on Monday it will remove a controversial flavouring stabilizer from some of its drinks, following rival PepsiCo Inc's (PEP.N) announcement earlier this year that it would drop the same ingredient from its drinks.
+NEW YORK May 5 The Coca-Cola Company said on Monday it will remove a controversial flavoring stabilizer from some of its drinks, following rival PepsiCo Inc's announcement earlier this year that it would drop the same ingredient from its drinks.

-The ingredient, brominated vegetable oil (BVO), is a chemical containing bromine, which is found in fire retardants.
-Small quantities of BVO are used legally in some citrus-flavoured drinks in the United States to keep the flavour evenly distributed.

-Coca-Cola said the ingredient was dropped from two flavours of its Powerade drink - fruit punch and strawberry lemonade - earlier this year.
-The company expects to remove it from its Fanta and Fresca sods, and as well as citrus-flavoured fountain drinks, by year's end for U.S. consumers.

 The company said it will also remove the ingredient in its products sold globally but did not provide a timeline.